Ji1998/Friend-Recommendation-System/README.md

 3. open mainserver.cpp
 4. open client1.cpp & client2.cpp

------Or you can use make file to compile all the .cpp file use make -all command and then run as the sequence mentioned above-----
+-----Or you can use make file to compile all the .cpp file using make -all command and then run as the sequence mentioned above-----

 File Functionality Description:
 client1.cpp: This is where the user will run and type in user id and contry name for query.
 It connect with main server through TCP